Windows XP Professional includes the

 Hot docking support

-Hot docking support allows users to switch a laptop computer between
+Hot docking support allows users to switch a

-a docked and undocked state without having to change hardware configuration or reboot
+a docked and undocked state without having to

 the computer.